tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 Unfortunately, with a linear scale, the differences are even less comprehensible.

-Here are the first of the performance numbers.
-All performance numbers were generated using Google Benchmark on a GCC 13 `-O3` build.
-All table numbers are in nanoseconds.
+For each view, there are two charts.
+The first the result of using a very simple lambda as the callable.
+The second uses a pointer to a function with a body identical to the lambda.

 ![](./transform.svg)